awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 If the remediation steps don't restore the account, contact AWS Support\.

 **The results of removing a shared account through AWS Organizations:**
-+ The account is no longer protected by AWS Control Tower mandatory service control policies \(SCPs\)\.

-  **Result:** The resources created by AWS Control Tower in the account may be modified or deleted\.
++ The account is no longer protected by AWS Control Tower mandatory guardrail service control policies \(SCPs\)\. **Result:** *The resources created by AWS Control Tower in the account may be modified or deleted\.*
-+ The account is no longer under the AWS Organizations management account\.

-  **Result:** The administrator of the AWS Organizations management account no longer has visibility into the account's spending\.
++ The account is no longer under the AWS Organizations management account\. **Result:** *The administrator of the AWS Organizations management account no longer has visibility into the account's spending\.*
-+ The account is no longer guaranteed to be monitored by AWS Config\.

-  **Result:** The administrator of the AWS Organizations management account may not be able to detect resource changes\.
++ The account is no longer guaranteed to be monitored by AWS Config\. **Result:** *The administrator of the AWS Organizations management account may not be able to detect resource changes\.*
-+ The account is no longer in the organization\.

-  **Result:** AWS Control Tower updates and repair will fail\.
++ The account is no longer in the organization\. **Result:** *AWS Control Tower updates and repair will fail\.*

 **To restore a shared account using the AWS Control Tower console \(semi\-manual procedure\)**